Prenatal development: Terminology

 Stages during pregnancy.
 Embryonic development is marked in green.
 Weeks and months are numbered by gestation.

 Different terms are used to describe prenatal development, meaning development before birth.
 A term with the same meaning is the "antepartum" (from Latin ante "before" and parere "to give birth") Sometimes "antepartum" is however used to denote the period between the 24th/26th week of gestational age until birth, for example in antepartum hemorrhage.

+An obstetric ultrasound monitor displaying a detailed sagittal profile view of a human fetus at 20 weeks and 5 days of gestational age.

 The perinatal period (from Greek peri, "about, around" and Latin nasci "to be born") is "around the time of birth".
 In developed countries and at facilities where expert neonatal care is available, it is considered from 22 completed weeks (usually about 154 days) of gestation (the time when birth weight is normally 500 g) to 7 completed days after birth.
 In many of the developing countries the starting point of this period is considered 28 completed weeks of gestation (or weight more than 1000 g).